2BTech/DDX/DDX-daemon/RemoteManagementProtocol.md

 wait until a handshake succeeds.
 Both devices will start accepting JSON immediately after a handshake succeeds.

-By default, encryption is required on external connections but optional on connections through localhost.
+By default, encryption is `required` on external connections but `enabled` on connections through localhost.

 ### Passwords
 DDX-RPC implementations can require a distinct password for each individual role in addition